Why Ingredient Forms Matter

 Why These Differences Matter for Consumers

-Consumers often compare supplements based only on ingredient quantity, but nutrient form may also influence:
+Consumers often compare supplements based only on ingredient quantity, but nutrient form and delivery format may also influence absorption characteristics, digestive comfort, ingredient stability, formulation cost, serving size, convenience, shelf life, and research positioning.

 - National Institutes of Health — Magnesium Fact Sheet for Health Professionals